andrevidela/Research-report/Thesis/index.md

 ## Idris2 and linear types

 Idris2 takes things further and introduces _linear types_ in its type system, allowing us to define how many times a variable will be used.
 Three different quantities exist in Idris2 : `0`, `1` and `ω`. `0` means the value cannot be used in the body of a function, `1` means it has to be used exactly once, no less, no more.  `ω`  means the variable isn't subject to any usage restrictions, just like other (non-linear) programming languages.
+In Idris2,  `ω` is implicit, when no quantity is specified, it is assumed to be unrestricted.
+This is why in the examples until now we have not seen any usage quantities.

 We are going to revisit this concept later as there are more subtleties, especially about the `0` usage.
 For now we are going to explore some examples of linear functions and linear types, starting with very simple functions such as incrementing numbers.